IEEE 11073 SDC.

 Many time-consuming measures for ensuring the quality of operations can only be carried out after the operation and therefore have no effect on the outcome of the operation.
 SDC enables real-time quality assurance and prevents treatment errors.

-After: "SDC Cathedral Window (Version 2)", Martin Kasparick and Björn Andersen, Licence: CC BY-SA 4.0
+According to: "SDC Cathedral Window (Version 2)", Martin Kasparick and Björn Andersen, Licence: CC BY-SA 4.0

 https://creativecommons.org/licenses/by-sa/4.0/legalcode